-With the widespread adoption of the Internet, use of published information (desk research) to scope a market is becoming increasingly common as a means of carrying out Market Intelligence.
+With the widespread adoption of the Internet, use of published secondary information (desk research) to scope a market is becoming increasingly common as a means of carrying out Market Intelligence.

 Traditionally using desk research to find information about potential customers, competitors and intermediaries in markets has been a time intensive process, often carried out on an on-going basis to cope with the slow delivery of paper-based material.
 With the Internet, vast seas of information have opened up electronically making desk research a practical tool for research, particularly in dynamic markets where data is quickly out of date.
 Search engines, directories and widespread online magazines and reviews have made much marketing intelligence much easier.
 However, searching and knowing what you are looking for still remain skilled jobs.
 For instance we list some major sources on this site.

 Desk research is the name given to finding published information which can include company financial details, analysts reports, market statistics or comments and information about the issues in a marketplace including patents, news and business relationships.